-Are you ready to learn how to create a personable brand that truly captivates your audience and clients?
-Heck yeah – let’s do this!
+Are you ready to learn how to create a personal brand that truly captivates your audience and clients?

-It can be easy to know what we have to offer the world but it’s not always easy to know how to get it out to the world in a relatable way.
-From your social media platforms to your website copy, emails and more you want to make sure your brand is consistent, but also not super boring.
+It can be easy to know what we have to offer the world.
+But, it’s not always easy to know how to get it out to the world in a relatable way.
+From your social media platforms, to your website copy, emails and more… You want to make sure your brand is consistent, and connects with your ideal audience.

-My marketing strategy as a photographer was to make an instagram page and a facebook page and post on them once a day…and then just wait.
+Back when I was still a business newbie, my marketing strategy was to make an instagram page and a facebook page and post on them once a day.
+And then just wait.

 That’s about it.
-I had no idea that there was so much more I could be doing to grow this business of mine but I truly thought that as a photographer if I was not actually taking photos or editing, I had no work to do.
+I had no idea that there was so much more I could be doing to grow this business of mine.
+I truly thought that as a photographer if I was not actually taking photos or editing, I had no work to do.

-Fast forward to today, and I think that having a solid brand foundation is one of the most important parts of your business.
-Without a good brand, your business does not stand out, and can not be relatable.
+Fast forward to today, having a solid brand foundation in place is one of the most important parts of my business.
+Without a good brand, my business would not stand out or relate with anyone.

-I am going to break down the basics of creating a solid brand and how to make it personable so that your clients are captivated by your every move.
-Let’s get started shall we?
+We are breaking down the basics of creating a solid brand and how to make it personable so that your clients are captivated by your every move.

 Storytelling is a great tool for creating a personable brand that connects with people.
 The truth is, we are all in saturated markets and most people cannot tell any major differences between you and your direct competitors.
 The way you can make yourself stand out is through stories that are visually and emotionally impactful.